mbruner/mbruner.github.io/spring-integration-ftp.md

 Imagine a situation when you have FTP server or SAN/NAS (mounted to local system) where all your clients put their's files and you import them into you database.
 Sounds easy, right?
 Actually, it becomes a hard pain when you have distributed environment and you'd like to make your import process reliable.

-Situation that should be kept in mind while designing your solution:
+Things that should be kept in mind while designing your solution:

 - you may want to process your files concurrently
 - file download from FTP to local filesystem may fail